Frequently Asked Questions

 Hamilton is first and foremost an educational institution, with faculty and staff dedicated to supporting students in all aspects of their campus experience, including on-campus employment, which often provides opportunities for experiential learning.
 While unions for private sector workers (as opposed to government workers) have played a vital role in the past, and continue to do so in some settings, the College believes unions may not be a good fit for undergraduate workers.
 The College believes it is not a coincidence that unions are so rare among undergraduate student workers.
 The College strongly prefers to maintain a direct working relationship with student workers and hopes that relationship will not be severed in favor of an outside organization, with interests and an agenda that may well differ from what’s best for Hamilton students.

 That said, the College fully supports the right of any workers to choose what they believe is best for them.
-In the process currently underway for our Admission Tour Guides and Senior Fellows, the College wants these students to have all the facts, to think through the issues carefully, and to make a well-informed individual choice.
+The College wants these students to have all the facts, to think through the issues carefully, and to make a well-informed individual choice.